Judith, Duchess of Bavaria: Regent

+Retirement

 She made a pilgrimage to Jerusalem and, upon returning in 973, had to witness the rebellion of her son and his deposition by Emperor Otto II.
 She retired to the abbey of Niedermünster in Regensburg, where she is buried beside her husband.
 Judith was the progenitor of the Bavarian branch of the Ottonian dynasty; her grandson Henry II was elected king in 1002 and crowned Holy Roman Emperor in 1014.
 Some sources mention a younger, possibly illegitimate son of her husband named Brun, who married and had descendants, though an affiliation with the Brunswick Brunonids has not been conclusively established.